How to Build an Email List For Your Business in 2023

 You might want to use an AI copywriting software tool to get the best results when brainstorming and creating high-converting copy for your opt-in form.

-From the bullet points that provide information as to why someone should subscribe to your email list, to the specific call-to-action (CTA) that encourages them to take action, every element of your opt-in form should be carefully considered, optimized, and tested.
+From the bullet points that explain why someone should subscribe to your email list, to the specific call-to-action (CTA) that encourages them to take action, every element of your opt-in form should be carefully considered, optimized, and tested.

 Typically, landing pages have the highest conversion rates as they have a single objective, allowing website visitors to subscribe to your email list without any other distracting element on the page.